The Foster Care System and Its Victims Part 3

 The sad truth is that many grown-up foster children end up homeless and on the streets.
 The U.S. Department of Health and Human Services reports that up to 50% of former foster or probation youth end up homeless within the first year and a half of their emancipation.
 Foster children who also have disabilities (autism being a prevailing one) should, in theory, transfer from foster care or group homes into adult living facilities, but this does not always happen because of long waiting lists to get into such housing.
 They then have to find a way to survive on the street.

-Even for a smart and capable former foster child, finding a job as an adult can be difficult without a proper formal education and college degree, which, unfortunately, is the case for many former foster children.
+Even for a smart and capable former foster child, finding a job as an adult can be difficult without a proper formal education and a college degree, which, unfortunately, is the case for many former foster children.
 A patient of mine, Amy (name changed), who was a former foster child, told me: "Something nobody mentions is that most kids, prior to emancipating from foster care and group homes, don't graduate from school.
 Or, as in my case, truly the last formal schooling I had (apart from adult learning) was going to 6th grade.
 Neither in the foster home nor in the group home was there much emphasis on school.
 Oh, technically, you are required to go, but often, kids don't... is that their fault?"

 From the point of view of "the system," there are a few things that make it hard to properly educate foster children: